law school graduates and lateral associates

 What happens here is that after several years of doing the same thing, the associate’s brain becomes crippled.
 The essence of being a “great” lawyer is that you get something to do that you have never done before and you rise to a higher level and figure it out.
 That is what being a great lawyer is.
 Anyone can just do the same thing again and again.

-At the end of five years we expect our associates to have become true and complete and great lawyers who minds are trained to handle anything and everything.
+At the end of five years we expect our associates to have become true, complete and great lawyers whose minds are trained to handle anything and everything.
 Anything else is just courting career disaster.
 If you become the best at a niche area of the law and that area goes out of fashion, what is it that you are going to do?
 Your main asset – your brain – is not useful because it has not been trained on the most important ability – to be easily able to learn new things.

 Training into pure operational efficiency is perfectly logical for a law firm that does not expect lawyers to have long-term careers with the firm; however, with our mission to “attract, train and retain” talent we want our talent to be with us for the long haul.
 And, accordingly, we cannot afford to have expedient but substandard training.